Skip to content

 Common questions

-Can occupational therapy help if my child has been diagnosed with dysgraphia or another condition?
+Will the occupational therapist assess whether my child has dysgraphia or another condition?

 Keep exploring